-The number of tourist arrivals in Sri Lanka dropped 27.2 percent year-on-year to 108,575 in September 2019, after a 28.3 percent decline in the previous month.
-It was the sixth consecutive monthly fall in tourist arrivals, following attacks in the Indian Ocean island on Easter Sunday.
-Visitors from Europe accounted for 34 percent of all tourist arrivals and those from the Asia-Pacific region accounted for 58 percent.
-Among major sources of tourist traffic to Sri Lanka, the number of visitors fell the most from India (-10.5 percent to 28,917), China (-52.9 percent to 9,231), the UK (-41.5 percent to 14,226) and Australia (-21.2 percent to 8,746).
-Considering the first nine months of the year, the number of tourist arrivals went down 20.5 percent to 1,376 million.
+The number of tourist arrivals in Sri Lanka dropped 6.5 percent year-on-year to 228,434 in January 2020, after a 4.5 percent drop in the previous month.
+It was the tenth consecutive monthly fall in tourist arrivals, following attacks in the Indian Ocean Island on Easter Sunday.
+Visitors from Europe became the largest source of tourist to Sri Lanka with 50 percent of total arrivals, while that of Asia Pacific accounted 40 percent of total arrivals.
+Among major sources of tourist traffic to Sri Lanka, the number of visitors fell the most from the China (-15.3 percent to 22,363), the UK (-18.8 percent to 21,138), Germany (-18.1 percent to 11,494) and Australia (-21.7 percent to 8,115).
 Since the Easter Sunday attacks, the number of foreign visitors has fallen to the lowest level since the end of the country's civil war a decade ago.

 Tourist Arrivals in Sri Lanka averaged 52151.42 from 1977 until 2019, reaching an all time high of 253169 in December of 2018 and a record low of 5536 in June of 1977.
 This page provides - Sri Lanka Tourist Arrivals - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Ceylon Tourist Board